4neesh/DevBlog/src/posts/025_DAOPattern.md

 <h4>A top-down view of the DAO pattern</h4>
 <p>
-The DAO pattern is divided between the service layer which intercepts a request from the controller, and the repository layer which is used within the service layer to persist the change within the data store.
+The DAO pattern is divided between the service layer which intercepts a request from the controller, and the repository layer which is used within the service layer to persist the change to the data store.

 ![Layers of the application](../../src/images/025_layers.png)

-The DAO pattern introduces an abstracted relationship between the service layer and the repository layer such that the service layer becomes agnostic to the implementations of the data store as implemented by the DAO implementations:
+The DAO pattern introduces an abstracted relationship between the service layer and the data stores such that the service layer becomes agnostic to the implementations of the data store by the DAO:

 ![Layers of the application with DAO pattern](../../src/images/025_daoPattern.png)